top of page

 In March 2023 a fantastic urban reintroduction project was announced with beavers set to return to Ealing, London for the first time in 400 years.
 The project is a collaboration between Ealing Wildlife Group, Citizen Zoo, Friends of Horsenden Hill and Ealing Council with support from Beaver Trust.

-The beaver reintroduction will be at Paradise Fields in a 10 hectare site of which 8 hectares will be fenced.
-The site is on the edge of a retail park as shown in the picture (the yellow circle is a lake where the beavers are expected to start their work).
+The beaver reintroduction was at Paradise Fields in a 10 hectare site of which 8 hectares have been fenced.
+The site is on the edge of a retail park as shown in the picture (the yellow circle is a lake where the beavers started their work).

-The beavers are expected to be introduced around September 2023.
-There will be no public access for the first month so that the beavers can acclimatise.
-After that the public will be free to visit through two gated entrances to come and see the magic that the beavers will create – all in the centre of London!
+The beavers were introduced in October 2023.
+There was no public access for the first month so that the beavers can acclimatise but since then the public has been free to visit through two gated entrances to come and see the magic that the beavers are already creating – all in the centre of London!
+Even better in August 2024 it was announced that the beaver family had kits, the first in urban London for 400 years.

-We will be funding all the signage needed for the site and to make a film showing how things are now and to document the journey and the transformation of the site after the beavers arrive.Thanks to Matthew Billington for allowing us to share this wonderful illustration.
+We have funded all the signage needed for the site and a film showing how things have changed since the reintroduction and to document the journey and the transformation of the site after the beavers arrived.Thanks to Matthew Billington for allowing us to share this wonderful illustration.

 Wildwood.png